GoogleCloudPlatform/rad-lab/docs/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Repository Structure

+The project has the following file structure:
+- [/docs](../docs): Documentation about the repository.
+- [/modules](../modules): Customisable modules to create Google Cloud Platform infrastructure.
+- [/scripts](../scripts): Installer and additional scripts to support the modules.

+Every individual module is contained in it subdirectory and should follow these Terraform guidelines:

+- Create at least a `versions.tf`, `main.tf`, `variables.tf` and `outputs.tf`.
+It's ok to create additional files, to split resources between files and give them more meaningful names.
+- A README.md containing more information about the modules, required IAM permissions and any specific instructions to create the infrastructure.

+For every module, a base configuration is determined, which can be installed via the [radlab.py](../scripts/INSTALLER.md) installer.
+The base configuration are the default values for each variable in the module itself.

+## Installer
+It should be possible for people with less experience in Infrastructure As Code to use every module.
+The repository contains an installer for that purpose, which can be found in the [/scripts](../scripts) directory ([radlab.py](../scripts/radlab.py)).
+The installer should be updated whenever new modules are introduced to the repository.

+## Cloud Foundation Toolkit
+Where possible, use the open source [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit) modules to create Google Cloud infrastructure.

 ## Code Reviews

 All submissions, including submissions by project members, require review.
 We